Claudio Acquaviva: Achievements as General

 In his first letter On the happy increase of the Society (25 July 1581), he treats of the necessary qualifications for superiors, and points out that government should be directed not by the maxims of human wisdom but by those of supernatural prudence.
 He successfully quelled a revolt among the Spanish Jesuits, which was supported by Philip II, and he made use of Parsons in this matter.
-In a very rare case of the convocation of a General Congregation being imposed on a Superior General (GC V, of 1593) Aquaviva's ways or working were forcefully challenged, but his openness and genuine humility won him the Delegates' hearts and he came out of the ordeal completely vindicated.
+In a rare case of the convocation of a General Congregation being imposed on a Superior General (GC V, of 1593) Aquaviva's ways of working were forcefully challenged, but je won the delegates' hearts and he came out of the ordeal vindicated.
 A more difficult task was the management of Sixtus V, who was hostile to the Society.
-By consummate tact and boldness, Acquaviva succeeded in playing the king against the pope, and Sixtus against Philip.
+Using tact and boldness, Acquaviva succeeded in playing the king against the pope, and Sixtus against Philip.
 For prudential reasons, he silenced Juan de Mariana, whose doctrine on tyrannicide had produced deep indignation in France; and he also appears to have discountenanced the action of the French Jesuits in favour of the League, and was thus able to secure solid advantages when Henry IV overcame the confederacy.

 During his period as General, the already worldwide Jesuit Missions grew in India and Japan and were established in China, under Alessandro Valignano.
 Acquaviva saw missions established in Paraguay and Canada and he promoted them throughout Protestant Europe, in particular to English Recusants during the Elizabethan Age.